 If you live in a home with a replacement cost of $1–1.5 million or higher, you’ll want to look into a policy catered toward high-value properties, or high-value homeowners insurance

 With high-value homeowners insurance, policies typically include more comprehensive coverage and higher coverage limits for expensive homes

 Chubb and AIG are two of the go-to luxury home insurance providers, but standard insurers like Travelers and Nationwide also offer high-end policy packages

-You’ll notice a few common themes when looking at high-value homeowners insurance policies from company to company: broader coverage, expanded coverage limits, multiple additional coverage endorsements, and policy perks and benefits like immediate reimbursements after a loss.
+As mentioned above, in addition to the coverage a standard policy offers, you’ll notice a few common themes when looking at high-value homeowners insurance policies from company to company: broader coverage, expanded coverage limits, multiple additional coverage endorsements, and policy perks and benefits like immediate reimbursements after a loss.

 Here’s what you should expect from a high-value home insurance policy compared to standard coverage:

 A typical HO-3 homeowners insurance policy — the standard policy form used by insurers — covers your home at its replacement value and your personal property at its actual cash value, by default.
 That means if your three-year-old TV is destroyed in a fire, you’ll only be reimbursed for the TV after three years of depreciation has been deducted from its replacement value.
 Most insurers give you the option of adding replacement cost contents coverage for an additional premium.